Artlor/CV/coding_projects/README.md

 where you should put it.**

 ### Grrnd
 - A fun game written in C++ for two players with simple but engaging rules.
-Players work together and to win they have to catch all the dots that keep reappearing in random places.
+Players work together, in order to win they have to catch all the dots that keep reappearing in random places.

 Player controls:
 Player 1: WASD
 Player 2: Up/Down/Left/Right Arrows

 ### Guitar_Note_Helper
 - A gamified application written in C++ which makes learning names of notes across entire guitar’s fretboard easy and fun.
-It contains a neck of the guitar made of ASCII signs that helps learner to visualize the instrument and the position of a particular note he is asked about.
+It contains a neck of the guitar made of ASCII signs that helps learner to visualize the instrument and the position of a particular note user is asked about.

 ### Run_Build_Fight
 - A console game written in C++ in which player can move, build walls and shoot enemies.